Rules and categories

 , PACKAGE

-This checks that a given string field will use the same level of UTF8 verification in generated Java code.
+This checks that a given string field uses the same level of UTF8 verification in generated Java code.

 With proto3